browserup/browserup-cli/README.md

 * Because this isn't an _import_ it doesn't create a second implementation to maintain in a script for HTTP, or in some other language.
-* BrowserUp actually runs _your_ *asset*
+* BrowserUp actually runs _your_ *asset* and code libraries.
+The artifact folder and anything below is copied into the container.
-* You don't repeat yourself maintaining a separate load test implementation.
-BrowserUp is the first DRY (Don't Repeat Yourself) load testing tool
 * No correlation, No stale-capture mistakes, No weird web IDEs, No weird scripting languages, No weird DSLs, No weird test frameworks
-* Use _your_ code libraries.
-The artifact folder and anything in it or below are copied into the container.
 * Your code repo becomes the source of truth.
 * If you're using browser tests, use your page objects as soon as they are ready, so is your load test.
-* Most importantly, you use assets that are ready much earlier in the release cycle, so load testing can **shift left**  and you get feedback sooner, and release sooner.
+* By using assets that are ready earlier in the release cycle, load testing can **shift left** and give feedback sooner so you release sooner.

 BrowserUp's instrumented containers collect all your performance stats without someone having to dig into the intricate, continually changing, request patterns of your app as you go from version to version.
 Your load tests will be *more* accurate.